-With the kids back to school and school uniforms making up a large % of back to school costs, we wanted to share some of our tried and tested tips on caring for school uniforms to make them last longer in association with Clothesline Canopies, the perfect solution for winter weather!
+With the kids back to school and school uniforms making up a large % of back to school costs, we wanted to share some of our tried and tested tips on caring for school uniforms to make them last longer.

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?
 Please share this with your family & friends if you liked it!

 My top tip on caring for school uniforms would be to get the kids to change as soon as they come home.
 Apart from being more comfortable, it avoids the possibility of spills at dinner, rips and tears from play and keeps school uniforms fresher for longer.

 If they have after-school activities or play dates, simply pack a change of clothes and teach them to fold their school uniform neatly in the bag!